-rejecting some things which we could not believe, and others which we could not understand, we have cast away much valuable matter, which we shall eventually be obliged to rescue from the oblivion it has been doomed to, as we have no longer the opportunities left us of acquiring those glimpses of knowledge, those casual unlooked-for glances behind the veil, which shrouds the secret workings of nature, which the simplicity and homely habits of old manners would occasionally expose to view, and the unpretending, but straightforward system of observation of the old practitioners, never failed to register, without their troubling themselves with a theory for it to support, or by which it is to be explained.
+carried us over the bounds of decent incredulity; and in rejecting some things which we could not believe, and others which we could not understand, we have cast away much valuable matter, which we shall eventually be obliged to rescue from the oblivion it has been doomed to, as we have no longer the opportunities left us of acquiring those glimpses of knowledge, those casual unlooked-for glances behind the veil, which shrouds the secret workings of nature, which the simplicity and homely habits of old manners would occasionally expose to view, and the unpretending, but straight forward system of observation of the old practitioners never failed to register, without their troubling themselves with a theory for it to support, or by which it was to be explained.

-I consider the work of Dr. Balfour, of Calcutta, on sol-lunar influence in fevers, as a case in point, and a laudable attempt towards this desirable object; but he has either never dipt into the amusing old works on judicial astrology and the occult sciences, or perhaps has joined in the general error of thinking them below his notice.
-His treatise, however, proves indisputably the planetary influence upon constitutions supported by a natural atmospheric air, and still following natural habits; and I would recommend his work, notwithstanding the prejudice excited against it, to the serious attention of the profession; for though the departure from the simplicity of the olden times has wrought a considerable change in the character of modern diseases, yet are our constitutions still under planetary influence, notwithstanding that we are habituated to breathe an artificial air in ill-ventilated houses, and to indulge in a long list of what we term necessaries of life, but in fact a series of luxuries, which a baron of the
+I consider the work of Dr. Balfour of Calcutta on sol-lunar influence in fevers as a case in point, and a laudable attempt towards this desirable object: but he has either never dipt into the amusing old works on judicial astrology and the occult sciences, or perhaps has joined in the general error of thinking them below his notice.
+His treatise, however, proves indisputably the planetary influence upon constitutions supported by a natural atmospheric air, and still following natural habits; and I would recommend his work, notwithstanding the prejudice excited against it, to the serious attention of the profession: for though the departure from the simplicity of the olden times has wrought a considerable change in the character of modern diseases, yet are our constitutions still under planetary influence, notwithstanding that we are habituated to breathe an artificial air in ill ventilated houses, and to indulge in a long list of, what we term necessaries of life, but in fact a series of luxuries\, which a baron of the Planta-